 data.show_batch() will use to plot time series data, with the time stamp in the x - axis and the variable in y axis.

 This is the most significant step for fitting a timeseries model.
-Here, along with the data, the backbone for training the model and the sequence length are passed as the parameters.
-Out of these, the sequence length has to be selected carefully, as it is important for fitting a timeseries model.
-The sequence length here would typically be the seasonality of the data.
-The timeseries model is initialized as follows:
+Here along with the data, the backbone for training the model and the sequence length is passed as the parameters.

 model = TimeSeriesModel(data, seq_len=n, model_arch='FCN')